logzio/logz-docs/_source/logzio_collections/_security-sources/cynet.md

        certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']
    ```

-   * 0.0.0.0:5044 is the default address and port of the Filebeat server.
-If you use a different address and port, replace the default values with your parameters.
+   * 9000 is the port we suggest.
+If you use a different port, replace the default values with your parameters.
    * {% include log-shipping/log-shipping-token.md %}
    * {% include log-shipping/listener-var.md %}